OmarMUhammed03/Ticket-Booking-System/README.md

 ## API Documentation

-The API documentation is available through Swagger UI at `/swagger-ui.html` when running any service.
-This provides:
+The API documentation is available through Swagger UI at `/swagger-ui/index.html` when running any service, don't forget to add /api before the route because it is the service context.

-- Detailed endpoint documentation
-- Request/Response examples
-- Interactive API testing interface
-- Authentication requirements

 ## Authentication